Trump's Tactics Amid Hormuz Tensions

 US and Iranian forces traded fire in the Strait of Hormuz, but Trump signaled he still wants a deal — while keeping military pressure on Tehran.

 Trump is trying to do two things at once: show he will answer Iranian fire, and keep the ceasefire alive long enough to force a bargain.
-That is the core power play behind Thursday’s exchange in the Strait of Hormuz, where the U.S. military said it intercepted Iranian attacks on three Navy ships and struck back at Iranian military facilities, while Iranian state media said its forces had hit back after U.S. actions against an Iranian tanker and coastal targets (
+That is the core power play behind Thursday’s exchange in the Strait of Hormuz, where the U.S. military said it intercepted Iranian attacks on three Navy ships and struck back at Iranian military facilities, while Iranian state media said its forces had hit back after U.S. actions against an Iranian tanker and coastal targets (NPR/AP,

 Al Jazeera).